blasphemy/echochat/README.md

 {
   "ServerName": "test.net.local",
-  "DefaultKickReason": "Your behavior is not conductive of the desired environment.", "DefaultQuitReason": "Leaving",
+  "DefaultKickReason": "Your behavior is not conductive of the desired environment.", "DefaultKillReason": "Your behavior is not cunductive of the desired environment.", "DefaultQuitReason": "Leaving",
   "DefaultPartReason": "Leaving",
   "PingTime": 45, //Time between pings and disconnects due to ping timeouts.